 Fire extinguishers will be your first line of defense in the case of a fire in your home, car or place of business and will help ensure your family and co-workers remain safe.
 You probably already have smoke alarms and carbon monoxide alarms scattered throughout your home and/or office, so why not add some additional safety with a reliable fire extinguisher?

 As it is important to equip your home with the right type of extinguisher, our picks are all class A, B, and C fire extinguishers which is ideal industry standard and the most common for home and office use.
 These extinguishers work on ordinary combustibles (Class A), flammable liquid spills (Class B) or fires involving live electrical equipment (Class C).
 In addition, it may help if your fire extinguisher is rechargeable (a.k.a. refillable) so that, rather than throwing them away after use, you can get them refilled.
 Another important tip is to know where to keep them – ideal placement in the home is one in the kitchen and one in the garage.

 When it comes to choosing a fire extinguisher, there are a lot of options.
 We have listed a few of the best ones you can get online, to help you narrow down which is the best for you and your family.

-The Amerex Dry Chemical Fire Extinguisher is suitable for use on Class A, B and C fires which include trash, wood, paper, liquids and gasses and electrical equipment.
-This fire extinguisher is suitable for professional and commercial use, is fitted with a pressure gauge that provides at-a-glance status and has an all-metal (aluminum) valve construction.
+The Amerex Dry Chemical Fire Extinguisher is suitable for use on Class A, B and C fires which include trash, wood, paper, liquids, gasses and electrical equipment.
+This fire extinguisher is suitable for home and commercial use, is fitted with a pressure gauge that provides at-a-glance status, and has an all-metal (aluminum) valve construction.

 CONS: There is no pressure gauge you can check to know whether the unit is still in good, working condition.